 Jones’ first shot claim ignited a controversy that raged for years, primarily with the 9th New York Cavalry.

-From the front (south) side of the monument:
+Text from the front (south) side of the monument:

 First shot